Mohit-R-04/FacultyProfile/README.md

 ---

-## 💡 Use Cases

-- Academic department websites.
-- Profile directories for research labs or administrative units.
-- Quick-start template for university information systems.

----

-## 🔮 Future Scope

-- Role-based login for faculty/admins.
-- Advanced search and filter by department or publication.
-- Integration with external CV formats (e.g., ORCID, Google Scholar).
-- Export to PDF or printable view.
-- Admin dashboard for bulk editing or CSV import.

----

 ## 🛠️ Installation Guide

 Follow these steps to set up and run the Faculty Profile Management System locally on your machine.